aaron3993/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This project is a multi-page application that allows users to register/login with authentication, add URLs such as https://www.facebook.com/ and shorten them.
+Users can only see and edit or delete their own URLs.

 ## Final Product

 !["The home page displays all URLs creatd by any user"](https://github.com/aaron3993/tinyapp/blob/master/docs/home-page.png?raw=true)
 !["Logged in users can change the URLs they created and reach the website by clicking the shortURL"](https://github.com/aaron3993/tinyapp/blob/master/docs/edit-url.png?raw=true)